vmapps/dashcards/README.md

 Jinja2 templating module is used to render HTML :
 - JSON object returned by plugin is sent to template as variables `render.xxx`
 - card config is available in templates as variables `card.xx` + `card.id` (random)
+- rendering relies on file `<plugin>.html` in templates directory
+- if plugin returns variable `template`in JSON object, it will be used as alternative template

 ## Sample plugin
 #### Python code